mosaicml/examples/bert/README.md

 * [Domain-Specific Language Model Pretraining for Biomedical Natural Language Processing](https://arxiv.org/abs/2007.15779)
 * [LinkBERT: Pretraining Language Models with Document Links](https://arxiv.org/abs/2203.15827)

+In addition to being able to take advantage of pre-training on in-domain data, training from scratch means that you control the data start to finish.
+Publicly available pre-training corpuses cannot be used in many commercial cases due to legal considerations.
+Our starter code can easily be modified to handle custom datasets beyond the C4 example we provide.

-One may wonder, why start with random initializations?
-Granted that it is better to train on domain-specific data, can't that happen as "domain adaptation" from a pretrained checkpoint?
+One may wonder, why start from scratch when public data isn't a concern?
+Granted that it is better to train on domain-specific data, can't that happen as "domain adaptation" from a pre-trained checkpoint?
 There are two reasons not to do this, one theoretical and one practical.
 The theory says that, because we are doing non-convex optimization, domain adaptation "may not be able to completely undo suboptimal initialization from the general-domain language model" [Gu et al., 2020](https://arxiv.org/abs/2007.15779).

 The practical reason is that certain outcomes are only available if the model and tokenizer are pre-trained from scratch.

-So, for example, if you want to use ALiBi positional embeddings (and [you probably should](https://ofir.io/The-Use-Case-for-Relative-Position-Embeddings/), they seem to improve LM perplexity, downstream accuracy, and allow the model to generalize to longer sequences than seen at train time), you need to train from scratch (or fine-tune from a checkpoint which was pretrained with ALiBi positional embeddings, which we will be releasing!).
-Or if you want to use Gated Linear Units in place of regular feedforwards ([as recommended by Noam Shazeer](https://arxiv.org/abs/2002.05202), one of the authors of the original Transformers paper), again, you have to train with them from scratch.
+So, for example, if you want to use ALiBi positional embeddings (and [you probably should](https://ofir.io/The-Use-Case-for-Relative-Position-Embeddings/), they seem to improve LM perplexity, downstream accuracy, and allow the model to generalize to longer sequences than seen at train time), you need to train from scratch (or fine-tune from a checkpoint which was pre-trained with ALiBi positional embeddings, which we will be releasing!).
+Or if you want to use Gated Linear Units in your feedforward layers ([as recommended by Noam Shazeer](https://arxiv.org/abs/2002.05202), one of the authors of the original Transformers paper), again, you have to train with them from scratch.

 Another good example is domain-specific tokenization.
-In the biomedical domain, words may be split by the pretrained BERT tokenizer in ways that make downstream tasks more difficult and computationally expensive.
+In the biomedical domain, words may be split by the pre-trained BERT tokenizer in ways that make downstream tasks more difficult and computationally expensive.
 For example, the common drug "naloxone" in tokenized by `bert-base-uncased` tokenizer into the 4 tokens `([na, ##lo, ##xon, ##e]` [Gu et al., 2020](https://arxiv.org/abs/2007.15779), making tasks like NER more difficult and using more of the limited sequence length available.

-## Contents

-You'll find in this folder:

-* This `README.md`
-* `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off a training job, locally or on Mosaic's cloud
-* `convert_c4.py` — Code for creating a streaming C4 dataset.
-See [Dataset preparation](#Dataset-preparation)
-* `src/data_c4.py` — a [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) that can be used with a vanilla PyTorch dataloader or [Composer](https://github.com/mosaicml/composer)
-* `src/hf_bert.py` — a modified HuggingFace BERT model, wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.0/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.0/api_reference/generated/composer.Trainer.html#composer.Trainer)
-* `src/bert_padding.py` — Code for reshaping tensors in order to use BERT without padding to the longest sequence length
-* `src/bert_layers.py` — BERT re-implementation with the speed up methods mentioned above, with an eye towards HuggingFace API compatibility
-* `src/mosaic_bert.py` — Our re-implementation of BERT, wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.0/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.0/api_reference/generated/composer.Trainer.html#composer.Trainer)
-* `yamls/` - pre-baked configs for training both our sped-up `MosaicBERT` as well as the reference `HuggingFace BERT`
-* `requirements.txt` — All needed Python dependencies

-## Prerequisites
+Now that we've convinced you that you should train a Mosaic BERT from scratch, let's get into the how :)

+# Setup

 Here's what you need to get started with our BERT implementation: